efabless/openlane2/docs/source/usage/caravel/index.md

-In the top-level integration methodology, we will need the AES with the wishbone wrapper as a macro, then integrate it in the User Project's Wrapper with optimizations and cell insertion enabled on the top-level.
+In the top-level integration methodology, we will need the AES with the wishbone wrapper as a macro, then integrate it in the User Project's Wrapper with optimizations and cell insertion enabled on the top level.

 ______________________________________________________________________

 ### AES Wishbone Wrapper Hardening

-For the AES, we can the use the macro hardened in the Macro-first hardening strategy [here](#aes-wishbone-wrapper-hardening).
+For the AES, we can use the macro hardened in the Macro-first hardening strategy [here](#aes-wishbone-wrapper-hardening).

 ______________________________________________________________________